zebrunner/carina/docs/advanced/program_flow.md

 After that methods are called in appropriate order in the [ListenerChain.class](http://javadox.com/com.nordstrom.tools/testng-foundation/1.10.0/com/nordstrom/automation/testng/package-summary.html):

    * onStart(ISuite suite).
 There is called every ISuiteListener's onStart() method that where mentioned in AbstractTest.class (CarinaListener and TestRunListener).
-In CarinaListener.class we'll get to the onStart(ISuite suite) method where configured logging level and thread count.
+CarinaListener.class onStart(ISuite suite) method will configure logging level and thread count.

-* now your test class is considered initialized and onStart(ITestContext testContext) method is called in ListenerChain.class.
+* now your test class is considered initialized and onStart(ITestContext testContext) method is called.
 Udid is generated there.

 * onBeforeClass(ITestClass testClass).
 Complete steps described in @BeforeClass annotation from your test.

 * onTestStart(ITestResult result) provide described data to test.

-Next TestRunner runs code described in your test.class.
+Next TestRunner.class runs code described in your test.class.
 The following route depends on what you are doing in your test:

 * UI (web, mobile)

    ```
    @Test @MethodOwner()
    public void webTest() {